-Sports fans want to rep their teams in style – larger-than-life style!
+Sports fans want to rep their teams in a larger-than-life style.
 That’s where Noggin Boss comes in.
-These large hats are made to make people smile while you rep your favorite teams, charities, and more.
+Gabe Cooper and Sean Starner’s large hats are made to make people smile while you represent your favorite teams, charities, and more.
 After pitching it on

-- Entrepreneur: Gabe Cooper and Sean Starner
+- Entrepreneurs: Gabe Cooper and Sean Starner

 - Ask: $50,000 for 25% equity

 - Shark: Daymond John

 Gabe Cooper and Sean Starner are proud of their company, Noggin Boss.
 The fun and irreverent oversized hats can prominently display your favorite teams and other promotional material.